TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Get-B1DNSLog.md

 ```

 ### -Offset
-Use this parameter to offset the results by the value entered for the purpose of pagination
+Use this parameter to offset the results by the value entered for the purpose of pagination.
+Only works if -Limit is less than 10,000 and combined Limit and Offset do not exceed 10,000

 ```yaml
 Type: Int32